-If you can’t find a free day, look for discount coupons online and in local papers.
+If you need help finding a free day, look for discount coupons online and in local newspapers.

 21. Shop seasonally.

 I’m not only talking about food (although that, too) but also more significant purchases.
-Appliances seem to go on sale during Memorial Day and Independence Day.
-Also, a lot of outside DIY supplies like landscaping and lumber tend to be discounted.
+Appliances go on sale during Memorial Day and Independence Day.
+Also, many outside DIY supplies like landscaping and lumber tend to be discounted.

 Keep your eye out if you are looking for something specific, and you might be able to find a good deal.